vonmillhausen/sf2000/README.md

 ### Default ROMs
 The default full firmware for the SF2000 comes with over 6000 ROMs across the seven supported systems.
 The manual suggests these are for "demonstration purposes" only, and should be deleted by the owner (with any failure to do so not being their responsibility) - despite the fact that the SF2000's menus are hard-coded for this specific list of ROMs.
 The ROM files themselves are a custom bundle format; the first `59,904 bytes` are an RGB565 image shown as a thumbnail beside the game when selected in a game-list, and the remainder of the file is a slightly mangled/obfuscated ZIP file containing the game's single ROM file.
 The only exception to this format are the arcade ROMs, which consist of a plain-old Final Burn Alpha ROM zip file, coupled with a `.zfb` file containing the thumbnail image and a pointer to the ROM zip file name.

 I was curious to see how the included ROMs matched up against the current "[No-Intro](https://no-intro.org/)" catalogue for each of the non-arcade systems, so I wrote a small script to extract the ROMs from the SF2000's bundles (`05.22` firmware), and compare the hashes against the current (June 9th, 2023) set of No-Intro DAT files.
 You can [find a big HTML file with all of the results here](/defaultRoms/defaultRomsNoIntroCheck.htm), and [a raw CSV file of the same data here](/defaultRoms/defaultRomsNoIntroCheck.csv).
 You can click most of the column headers in the HTML version to sort the table by that column.
-The NES ROMs had their first 16-bytes stripped to remove their "iNES" header (thanks for the tip, `osaka#9664`!), and were compared against the "headerless" No-Intro NES dat file.
+The NES ROMs had their first 16-bytes stripped to remove their "iNES" header (thanks for the tip, `bnister`!), and were compared against the "headerless" No-Intro NES dat file.

 ---